-Our journey in meeting and working towards the standards in the development and delivery of our Assessment Lead Programme.
+Our journey in meeting and working towards the standards for teachers’ professional development in the development and delivery of our Assessment Lead Programme.

 At Evidence Based Education, our core belief is that good evidence is a fundamental component of teaching and learning.
 As an organisation committed to supporting schools in using good evidence, we do our utmost to practise what we preach.
 When designing and delivering high-quality training and support for schools, we draw upon the best available evidence in effective teacher learning, with the impact on learners at the forefront of our minds.